realpalmforest/terra-workbench/README.md

 ## 🤝 Contributing
 **To contribute to this project:**

-1. Clone it with `git clone https://github.com/realpalmforest/terra-workbench.git`
+1. Fork and clone this repository
-2. Install node modules with `npm install`
+2. Install node packages with `npm i`
-3. Modify the project and test by running `npm run dev`
+3. Modify the project and test with `npm run dev`

-**Finally create a pull request to this repository!**
+4. Create a pull request once you're done